ivanpustogarov/evasion-framework/README.md

 First check offsets of `struct file`.

 ```
-./compare-offsets.py -v evasion-kernels/linux-4.9.117-evasion/mymodules/testoffsets/testoffsets.ko -x examples/Xiaomi_Kernel_OpenSource/mymodules/checkoffsets/testoffsets.ko --file
+./tools/compare-offsets/compare-offsets.py -v evasion-kernels/linux-4.9.117-evasion/mymodules/testoffsets/testoffsets.ko -x examples/Xiaomi_Kernel_OpenSource/mymodules/testoffsets/testoffsets.ko --file
 ```

 It should tell you that you CONFIG_SECURITY is not set in the evasion kernel.
-Set it, recompile.
+Set it, recompile the kernel and *recompile the testoffsets module*.
 Ater this step, the layouts of `struct device` and `struct file` should be the same.

 ```
-./compare-offsets.py -v evasion-kernels/linux-4.9.117-evasion/mymodules/testoffsets/testoffsets.ko -x examples/Xiaomi_Kernel_OpenSource/mymodules/checkoffsets/testoffsets.ko --dev
+./tools/compare-offsets/compare-offsets.py -v evasion-kernels/linux-4.9.117-evasion/mymodules/testoffsets/testoffsets.ko -x examples/Xiaomi_Kernel_OpenSource/mymodules/testoffsets/testoffsets.ko --dev
 ```

+It should say that offsets match.
+Go to the next section.

+*Note*.
-It should say that there is a offset mismatch between tokens 83 87.
+Sometime It might say that there is a offset mismatch between tokens 83 87.
 This is bit cryptic becuase the script is not finished (contributions are welcome).
 You need to look at testoffsets.c to see what configuration options are responsbile for these tokens.
 This is the part between these tokens:

 ```
 261   quasi_print((uint32_t)&dev_local->pm_domain,INIT_TOKEN+83);